bverhagen/openCV-sconsbuilder/README.md

 Requirements
 ------------

-- git for downloading compatible openCV source files (alternatively you can do this manually)
+- wget and unzip for downloading and unzipping openCV source files (alternatively you can do this manually
 - scons
 - cmake